-The scan of the pellet parameters shows that the pellet size and the pellet injection timing are essential parameters to determine whether pellet ELM triggering is possible.
+The scan of the pellet parameters shows that the pellet size and the pellet injection time are essential parameters to determine whether pellet ELM triggering is possible.
+In this study, large pellets can trigger ELMs at an earlier time (lower pedestal pressure) with respect to the medium-sized pellets.
+This takes place because of the larger particle ablation leading to a stronger density/pressure perturbation which locally exceeds the MHD stability limit.
 The toroidal localization of the heat flux and the radial localization of the secondary peak of the heat flux caused by pellet-triggered ELM are independent from the pellet size and pellet injection timing.